Cookies on this website

 BSc (Hons) DPhil

-Head of Genome Engineering/Principal Investigator in RDM
+Head of Genome Engineering

 Researching the genetic basis of anaemia, alpha-globin gene regulation and haemoglobin switching.